 Spaghetti with Bacon and Arugula

-1/2 cup panko breadcrumbs
+1/2 cup breadcrumbs or Panko (Japanese breadcrumbs)

-Freshly ground black pepper
+1/2 teaspoon freshly ground black pepper

 1 pound spaghetti